krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 where $A(1,j)$ is the total presence mass accumulated from time 0 through interval $j$.

 Not every system of presences has such a limit.

-We call a system *convergent* if
+> We call a system *convergent*
-$\Delta$ exists and is finite, and *divergent* otherwise.
+> if $\Delta$ exists and is finite, and *divergent* otherwise.

-To summarize: in a convergent system, the average presence density over time
-settles toward a finite value.
-Intuitively, this means that after observing
-enough of the system’s history, additional observation does not significantly
-alter our understanding of its long-term behavior.
+To summarize: in a fully convergent system, the average presence density over time converges toward a finite value and stays there.
+Intuitively, this means that after observing enough of the system’s history, additional observation does not significantly alter our understanding of its long-term behavior.

 Some systems converge rapidly to a single stable limit.
-Others may not settle
-at all, but instead move among a small number of such limits.
+Others may not settle at all, but instead move among a small number of such limits.
 These
-represent dominant behavioral modes — quasi-equilibrium states that the system
-can enter and sustain for extended periods.
+represent dominant behavioral modes — quasi-equilibrium states that the system can enter and sustain for extended periods.
 Such behavior is called
 *metastable* or *multi-modal*.

 Divergence, by contrast, implies the absence of such limiting behavior.
 The
-presence density in these systems continues to grow without bound,
+presence density in divergent systems continues to grow without bound,
-indicating that no stable long-term pattern emerges.
+indicating that the dominant behavior of the system is an unbounded accumulation of presence.

 Figure 19 shows examples of each of these behaviors.